Call us today:

 Below is an example excerpt from API International’s DIN EN 1092-1 dimensional data for steel slip-on flanges.

-* Exact values and full size ranges are defined in the EN 1092-1 dimensional tables supplied by API International.
+* Exact values and full size ranges are defined in the EN 1092-1 dimensional table supplied by API International.

 6. Bolt Patterns and Sealing Considerations